 Article by Alexis Thompson

 Tough competition among employees breeds productivity in the workplace.
-The presence of competitors aiming for similar goals (i.e. promotion, salary increase, etc.) will naturally push one to be work-oriented, diligent, and focused on achieving the goals at hand in the most excellent manner to impress the boss and finish on top of everyone else.
-This kind of healthy competition helps ease management’s concerns over wasted ...
+The presence of competitors aiming for similar goals (i.e. promotion, salary increase, etc.) will naturally push one to be work-oriented, diligent, and focused on achieving the goals at hand in the most excellent manner to impress the boss and finish on top of ...
 Read More